 Did you ever wonder if there were hummingbird predators?

 Hummingbirds are tiny and extremely fast.
 They have remarkable flight abilities.
-Yet, they do still have some predators.

 Female hummingbirds use spider webs in nest building.
 It is sad but true that they sometimes get caught in these spider webs and never get free.
 They become prey to the spiders in the same way as insects.